Wales and Cornish Pirates prop Craig Mitchell retires

 THE MAN TRULY IN THE KNOW

-Doing so against Australia in Cardiff on Saturday would have been anathema for the last 10 years or more.
+Doing so against in on Saturday would have been anathema for the last 10 years or more.
 Even now, with the world’s most-capped player in the twilight of a career like no other, the notion of leaving him out sounds almost sacrilegious.

 Pivac and his coaches know all about Jones, more than enough to acknowledge that if their World Cup was kicking off this weekend instead of the one in Qatar the evergreen Osprey would be preparing for one last global hurrah.